ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

 ENDWHILE
 ```

-For reasons I'll explain when I talk about the model in the next post (link to be added) I also added a bit of code to add a second "none" type if the pokémon only has one type.
+For reasons I'll explain when I talk about the model in the next part (link to be added) I also added a bit of code to add a second "none" type if the pokémon only has one type.

 ## The Generation
 Getting the generation for each pokémon works much the same as the above types portion of code, I keep the same pokemon to generation mapping format as above too to make adding everythng together later more simple.